The start of the 2008 saw RML introducing a further evolution

 as significantly different from its predecessor, the 264,

-but the same cannot be said of the EX265C.
+but the same could not be said of the EX265C.
 With its smooth

-curves and profiled cockpit, it even looks quick when it's
+curves and profiled cockpit, it looked quick when it wasn't

 Under

-the skin, however, the heart of the 265 survives, and much
+the skin, however, the heart of the 265 survived, and much

-of the work carried out to hone this very successful sportscar
+of the work carried out to hone what had been a very successful

 is given, followed by a report on the shakedown test at